 A project report on the project’s outcomes is required from the grantee and company representative within one month following the end of the grant.
 Near the end of the grant, the grantee and company representative will be contacted by NSERC and asked to complete separate reports on the project.
 A message with instructions for completing the reports will be sent to the email addresses indicated in the application.
-Please note that subsequent Engage Grant applications from either of the participants will not be evaluated until outstanding project reports or company comments are provided to NSERC.
+Please note that subsequent applications from either of the participants will not be evaluated until outstanding project reports or company comments are provided to NSERC for previous Engage Grants or other grant types.
 NSERC may also contact the participants for further information on the impacts of the grant.

 All projects must address a research challenge that lies within the natural sciences and engineering fields (read the guidelines for Selecting the Appropriate Federal Granting Agency).

 As the purpose of an Engage Grant is to foster a new collaborative relationship between one company and one university researcher, there can be no existing or past relationship between the researcher applying for funding and the company with a problem to be addressed through the project.
 Examples of an established relationship between the company and university researcher include: